bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 ![VirutalBox Port Configuration](/img/Scaling-With-Docker-Part-2/consul-ui-after-killing.png)

-Note that haproxy doesn't show up in the consul list because consul-template is not a typical agent - it wouldn't be that difficult to add it though.
+Note that haproxy doesn't show up in the consul list because consul-template is not a typical agent - it wouldn't be that difficult to add it using the same technique we used for our services.

 # Large Scale Docker

 Great!
 We've got a scalable resilient docker host!
 You can add a few more hosts, and thus more services, using the same techniques described here.
+Then you can connect them by opening ports, or by using an [overlay network](https://docs.docker.com/engine/userguide/networking/get-started-overlay/).

 This will suit most personal projects and small to medium scale deployments.
 But a few issues arise when you try to take this to very large scale.